 Almost any type of paper can be used to make a paper airplane, but most folders prefer to work with regular copy paper.
-Paper that is too light makes a flimsy plane, but paper that is heavy can be hard to fold properly.
-Look for paper that is labeled as being 20 to 24 pound thickness for the best results.
+A piece of paper that is too light makes a flimsy plane, but heavy paper can be hard to fold correctly.
+Look for a piece of paper that is labeled as being 20 to 24-pound thickness for the best results.

 When making paper airplanes, as with other types of origami, it's best to start at the beginning.
 The simplest designs, especially the standard dart variations, are typically the ones that fly the best.
 There are complicated paper airplane designs that involve many creases and some that even use two sheets of paper folded together.
 However, these are often designed to be more decorative than functional.
 Because paper has different properties than metal, it's natural for a paper plane that flies well to bear little resemblance to a real airplane.

-Alex's Paper Airplanes is a great site for learning how to make airplanes.
+Alex's Paper Airplanes is an excellent site for learning how to make airplanes.
 There are video tutorials for everything from the classic dart to a floating paper airplane.

 Make Sure You Have Enough Weight at the Nose of the Plane